mymindwentblvnk/hoergewohnheiten/README.md

 ```/from/2018-01-01/to/2018-03-01``` can be left out (or only the to date)

 #### Result per Day (per Hour/Month is similar to that)
+Returns a object with average audio feature data per day of week.
 ```
 {
   "data": {